Ademileke12/printf/README.md

-This contains a created printf() using objective c.
+This contains a created printf() using C.
 Handles all functions of a regular printf function.